Overview

 - Student from minority ethnic backgrounds*

-- Students studying a high-cost course
+- Students studying a high-cost or high-intensity course*

 How to apply